Twins vs. Padres Player Props Betting Odds

 |0

-- Carlos Correa has put up 23 hits with five doubles, a triple, five home runs and 13 walks.
-He has driven in 15 runs.
+- Max Kepler has put up 21 hits with five doubles, six home runs and 10 walks.
+He has driven in 13 runs.

 |Opponent